 - Website: catholiccharities.com

-For a complete guide to all food pantries (by-appointment and walk-in), grocery programs, SNAP/WIC enrollment, and senior meal delivery, please see our dedicated:
+For a complete guide to food pantries (walk-in + appointment), grocery programs, SNAP/WIC enrollment, and more:

 Emergency & Youth Shelters